 Green has indeed become the hottest buzzword everywhere.
 The world around us has become more aware of global warming and the need to cut down carbon footprint.
 People, now, are resorting to greener alternatives for housing, transportation, cooking, clothing, and the list goes on.
 It is a great trend, however, considering the condition that our planet is in, it is now or never.
 Either we switch to a greener lifestyle or we make our future much more difficult.
 Individually, housing might easily be one of the most common purposes for which we utilize natural resources.
-Therefore, by opting for houses made of recycled building materials, we can make a huge change.
+Therefore, by opting for houses made of recycled building materials that use revolutionary techniques like a modular display system, we can make a huge change.

 Mentioned below are eight eco-friendly houses that have been carved out of recycled building materials such as bricks, wooden pallets, aluminum, iron, and steel.
 Let’s have a look at these.

 1. Quinta da Baronesa

 A stunning Brazilian wonder!
 Designed by Studio Arthur Casas, this eco-friendly house is constructed from recycled bricks and to add a touchy finish, Cumaru wood has been used to complement the breathtaking looks and the naturally lit interiors.
 Possessing great homes is a fortune, and the designers have made the attainment of this fortune an easier job for all the green freaks around.
 The house is constructed in the hilly green terrains.
 The main point of attraction is the roof of the house.
 An added advantage is provided by the sleek long windows that enable the filtering of sunlight an easy affair.